cran/sentimentr/README.md

 It is pretty straight forward to make or update a new dictionary (polarity or valence shifter).
-To create a key from scratch the user needs to create a 2 column `data.frame`, with words on the left and values on the right (see `?polarity_table` & `?valence_shifters_table` for what the values mean).
+To create a key from scratch the user needs to create a 2 column `data.frame`, with words on the left and values on the right (see `?lexicon::hash_sentiment_huliu` & `?lexicon::hash_valence_shifters` for what the values mean).
 Note that the words need to be lower cased.
 Here I show an example `data.frame` ready for key conversion:

     set.seed(10)
     key <- data.frame(